-- (a) A person, or a close member of that person's family, is related to the Sub-Fund if that person: - (i) has control or joint control over the Sub-Fund; - (ii) has significant influence over the Sub-Fund; or - (iii) is a member of the key management personnel of the Sub-Fund or the Sub-Fund's parent. - (b) An entity is related to the Sub-Fund if any of the following conditions applies: - (i) The entity and the Sub-Fund are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others); - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member); - (iii) Both entities are joint ventures of the same third party;
+- (a) A person, or a close member of that person's family, is related to the sub-fund if that person: - (i) has control or joint control over the sub-fund; - (ii) has significant influence over the sub-fund; or - (iii) is a member of the key management personnel of the sub-fund or the sub-fund's parent.

+(i) Related parties (continued)

-- (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity; - (v) The entity is controlled or jointly controlled by a person identified in (a); - (vi) A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity); or - (vii) The entity, or any member of a group of which it is a part, provides key management personnel services to the Sub-Fund or to the Sub-Fund's parent.
+- (b) An entity is related to the sub-fund if any of the following conditions applies: - The entity and the sub-fund are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others); - One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member); - (iii) Both entities are joint ventures of the same third party; - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity; - (v) The entity is controlled or jointly controlled by a person identified in (a); - (vi) A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity); or - (vii) The entity, or any member of a group of which it is a part, provides key management personnel services to the sub-fund or to the sub-fund's parent.